TapanPathak/Object-Detection-using-Convolutional-Neural-Netwroks/README.md

 ***
 **Why Use TensorFlow Lite ?**

 TensorFlow Lite is a set of tools to help developers run TensorFlow models on mobile, embedded, and IoT devices.
-It enables on-device machine learning inference with low latency and a small binary size.TensorFlow Lite is designed to make it easy to perform machine learning on devices, "at the edge" of the network, instead of sending data back and forth from a server.
+It enables on-device machine learning inference with low latency and a small binary size.
+TensorFlow Lite is designed to make it easy to perform machine learning on devices, "at the edge" of the network, instead of sending data back and forth from a server.
 ***